MolSSI-Education/python-package-best-practices/_episodes/07-testing.md

 To improve our coverage, we also want to see exactly which lines we missed and we can determine this using the `.coverage` file produced by `pytest`.
 Unfortunately, this strategy becomes impractical when we are working with anything larger than our test package because the `.coverage` file becomes too convoluted to read.
-We will need more tools to help us determine how to improve out tests and that will be the subject of Code Coverage pt.
-2, which we will cover later in the workshop.
+We will need more tools to help us determine how to improve out tests and that will be the subject of Code Coverage part II, which we will cover later in the workshop.

 > ## Do we need to get 100% coverage?
 >